leeharper2425/job-hunter-plus/README.md

 ## 5. Web Application

-A simple web application has also been created for this project, and instructions are provided for running it on your local machine here.
+A simple Flask web application has also been created for this project, and instructions are provided for running it on your local machine here.
 The app provides and simple text box in which you can write a brief bio about yourself, and the model will make predict the probability of matching with a city.
 At the present time, the app is merely a demonstration, and so only makes predictions on New York and
 San Francisco.